GovRight/wp-corpus-utils/README.md

 ## Plugin settings

-Plugin has no settings in the admin.
+Plugin has no settings in the WordPress admin.
 You can change Corpus API url used by plugin by adding the following constant to your local `wp-config.php`:

 ```php